 Collagen has been shown to reduce anxiety and promote restful sleep.
 The glycine in collagen seems to help disrupt the fight-or-flight response and easing overactivity in the brain.

 Related: What to Eat for Better Sleep

-How to Get the Benefits of Collagen
+How to Get the Health Benefits of Collagen

 One exceptional source of collagen is bone broth, made from boiling bones in water to extract nutrients.
 Note that most store-bought broths may comprise mostly of salt and spices, and likely contain little beneficial collagen.
 To get the most from a bone broth, you can make your own at home by slow-cooking bones from chicken, beef, pork, or almost any other animal.
 Local farmers markets or grocery stores may have bones to sell if you ask.
 Making the broth is as simple as adding them to a slow cooker with some vegetable scraps.
 Follow this recipe to make quarts and quarts of the stuff with little effort using what otherwise would be thrown away.

 To gain benefits from collagen, though, it’s best to have a consistent source every day, and few of us drink large quantities of bone broth on a daily basis.
 Leafy greens, fish, berries, and garlic can also support collagen production.
 It’s a good idea to ingest vitamin C with collagen-rich foods or a collagen supplement to ensure that the collagen is converted into usable protein.

 Collagen is readily available as a tasteless powder that can be mixed in with soups or smoothies, or even stirred into your morning coffee.
 Be sure your collagen is sourced from grass fed animals that haven’t been dosed with antibiotics.